GatewayExposomeCoordinatingCenter/temperature_metrics/README.md

 **If using the PRISM code**, please add the following sentence to the above:

-*Additional support was provided by the National Institute of Aging (R01AG087199-01) and the National Institute of Neurological Disorders and Stroke (R01NS139186) to support PRISM data download and address-level extraction code workflows.*
+*Additional support was provided by the National Institute of Aging (R01AG087199-01) and the National Institute of Neurological Disorders and Stroke (R01NS139186) to facilitate PRISM data download and address-level extraction code workflows.*